+Buffalo City has invested in an automation project to improve the cost of doing business by focused on the integration of systems along the property value chain.
+This online portal linked to the BCMM website will improve efficiency and enhance citizen and stakeholder engagement which is critical to improve efficiencies and reduce the cost of doing business in Buffalo City.
+Investors, local businesses, developers and SMME's will be able to submit any application to the organization via an online submission portal that is accessible via the organization's website.
+In addition, the proposed Buffalo City Investment Centre as well as the strategically placed business support centres, will be equipped with the AFLA Portal to improve service delivery, ease the cost of doing business and position Buffalo City as an investment destination.
 The proposed automation project (phase 2) aims, to improve the cost of doing business by focused on the integration of systems along the property value chain.
-This online portal linked to the BCMM website will improve efficiency and enhance citizen and stakeholder engagement which is critical to improve efficiencies and reduce the cost of doing business in Buffalo City.
-Investors, local businesses, developers and SMME's will be able to submit applications via an online submission portal that is accessible via BCMM's website.
-In addition, the metro will establish the Buffalo City Investment Centre, as well as strategically placed business support centres, linked to the AFLA Portal, to improve service delivery, ease the cost of doing business and position Buffalo City as an investment destination.
 The project's strategic outcome is aligned to the City long -term vision the Metro Growth Development Strategy - Vision 2030 - to maintain an inclusive and sustainable economic growth by increasing government job led initiatives and supporting SMME development.
+The final training of BCMM stakeholders working on the AFLA platform has been completed.
+The AFLA marketing campaign is currently underway and will be followed by the official launch of AFLA on 22nd June 2024.